wp-plugins/simple-chat/readme.txt

 a chat based on google chat for logged users.

-"Simplicity is the ultimate sophistication." -- Da Vinci

 == Installation ==

-Upload plugin to your blog, activate it, then click on the Settings > Advanced on the menu.
+Upload plugin to your blog, activate it, then click on the Settings > Simple-chat on the menu.

 == Screenshots ==